Maltodextrin vs Dextrose: Which Carbohydrate for Your Sports Drink?

 The two most popular carbohydrate sources in sports drink formulation are maltodextrin and dextrose (glucose).
 This guide compares them head-to-head to help you choose the right one for your formulation.

-Maltodextrin: The Performance Carbohydrate
+Maltodextrin: The Low-Osmolality Carbohydrate

 Key Characteristics